 - Be prepared to wade through 5 minutes of crap – and find that’s all there is

 Simple things, but it’s quite a mental shift between still photographer and videographer.
-Maybe it is temporary, just as it never seemed a big deal to go to the airport in my own car and then rent a left hand drive at the other end, or could it be more fundamental like when I used to play a lot of squash and could only adapt to tennis by switching entirely for the whole summer.
+Maybe it is temporary, and soon I’ll be switching just like I used to drive to the airport in my own car and then rent a left hand drive at the other end, or could it be more fundamental like when I used to play a lot of squash and could only adapt to playing tennis by switching to that sport for the whole summer.
 We’ll see.

 Don’t be fooled.
 They may be portraying Scots, have the right gear and even a bagpiper so competent that h=the sound doesn’t make you hope the Scots vote for independence.
 But these guys are mostly German (in fact Scots mercenaries had fought in the 3o Years War).

 And one other thing the D800 has taught me – don’t forget your old disciplines.
-I say that because I shooting still photographs on the D700 when I ran out of card space on the D800 and put a card into its second slot.
-Surprised that it still contained some pictures from months ago, I formatted it – and managed to wipe the 32Gb card in the main slot and which had all the video and photos I’d shot earlier that day.
-Usually my practice is to download everything each evening and format all the cards before the next day, but 32Gb cards had made me complacent, and in the heat of the moment is when accidents happen.
+I say that because when I ran out of space on the SD card I put a Compact Flash card into its second slot.
+Surprised it still contained some pictures from months ago, I formatted it – and managed to wipe the 32Gb card in the SD slot and which had all the video and photos I’d shot earlier that day.
+It wouldn’t normally be a mistake I would make, as I usually download everything each evening and format all the cards before the next day, but 32Gb cards had made me complacent, and in the heat of the moment is when accidents happen.
 Luckily it had been near the end of the day and thanks to ImageRescue I lost nothing of value – apart from a day of my time.